When I was in high school, I would go to 3-4 shows a week, sometimes more. I just loved live music so much.

 It takes time (and often, a lot of testing!) to find “your people” and learn how to nurture those relationships.

-If you need some help building your online presence and positioning yourself for success, let me know!
-I love helping people in the music industry reach their goals – just shoot me an email at email@example.com so that we can get started.
+If you need some help building your online presence and positioning yourself for success – I offer several consulting and done-for-you services.
+Book a call with me by clicking the button below.
+I love helping people in the music industry reach their goals.